dtr-kalfer/burauenbiblio/README.md

 This sample data is not intended for production use and should be modified or removed accordingly before deployment.

-This project aims to preserve the spirit of OpenBiblio while modernizing its codebase for fast response (PHP8.0 supported), improved user-interface, new custom features and usability for current and future librarians and developers.
+This project aims to preserve the spirit of OpenBiblio while modernizing its codebase for faster response (PHP8.0 support), improved user-interface and navigation, new custom features and usability for current and future librarians and developers.

 ## 📦 Installation (see --> how_to_install.html)